Kielx/expenses-analyzer/README.md

 <!-- ROADMAP -->
 ## Roadmap

+### Current state of app:
+In current state Expenses-Analyzer allows users to do basic analysis of Polish MBank account data extracted from bank.
+I provided the app with 'load default data' button, that presents some data to show how app works.

+### Features planned/TODO:
+- [x] Graph displaying over time incomes/expenses analysis
+- [ ] Insights about particular expenses
+- [x] Amounts spent on particular type of activity (eg. food, electronics, leisure)
+- [ ] Routes
+- [ ] Polish translation (since it supports only polish MBank account data for now)

 See the [open issues](https://github.com/Kielx/expenses-analyzer/issues) for a list of proposed features (and known issues).

 <!-- CONTRIBUTING -->
 ## Contributing